Tiny Titans is a temporary display of dinosaur eggs, embryos, and hatchlings at the Florida Museum of Natural History in Gainesville.

 The skeleton of a Protoceratops (about the size of a large alligator) was also on display, and was followed by its hatchlings.
 One group of Protoceratops hatchlings had been buried together as a group.

-Many ancient mammals, birds, and reptiles have been unearthed in Florida, and skeletons of animals that once roamed the state have been assembled and are on display.
+Many ancient mammals, birds, and reptiles have been unearthed in Florida, and skeletons of animals that once roamed the state are on permanent display.

 While visiting the museum, be sure to visit the Butterfly Rainforest.
 And take a moment to sit within a life-sized diorama in the presence of a Calusa leader.